lczech/gappa/doc/md/assign.md

 ### Final Output

-The final output of the command is a tabulation of the distribution of the total likelihood weight across the taxonomy, which is written to the file `profile.tsv`.
+The final output of the command is a tabulation of the distribution of the total likelihood weight across the taxonomy, which is written to the file `<prefix>profile.tsv`.

 The meaning of the column headers are: